chmp/csc/Readme.md

 Different scripts can be "spliced" together by specifying multiple scripts.
 The first script acts as the base script and defines the available cells.
 Subsequent scripts, spliced scripts, can extend the cells of the base script.
-All scripts share a single scope and cells are executed after each other.
-For each cell, first the cell of the base script is executed and then any cells of the same name defined in spliced scripts.
+All scripts share a single scope.
+For each cell, first the code of cell of the base script is executed and then the code of the cell of the spliced scripts.

 ```python